BND Hamburger Icon

 Open row

-Modern trucking requires updated technology for managing your fleet.
+Managing a fleet of company vehicles means keeping tabs on both driver performance and the condition of the vehicles themselves.
+Thanks to modern GPS fleet management technology, fleet managers can do all that from one central location.
 By working with a telematics company, fleet managers can improve fuel efficiency, route management and driver performance.
 Most importantly, many telematics solutions offer features that help companies ensure that their drivers are safe.

 Importance of telematics for driver safety

 Considering that long-distance truck drivers are in high demand, having a good driver safety rating can help your company attract and retain drivers.
-Last year, the American Trucking Association reported a deficit of 80,000 drivers, which means this employment market is more competitive than ever.

 Safety is important for both your employees and the other drivers on the road.

 Modern telematics solutions offer a multitude of ways to measure driver safety so that managers can use that data to make improvements.
 Some of these tools include driver safety scorecards, vehicle health diagnostics, optimal driving condition reports, tech assistance for accidents and driver training programs.

-By prioritizing your drivers’ safety, you can build a safe and efficient fleet, as well as attract the best drivers.
+By prioritizing your drivers’ and fleet’s safety, you can build a safe and efficient fleet, as well as attract the best drivers.
 It’s essential to review several companies and their driver safety offerings before committing to one.
 But first, you need to understand which telematics features are best for your business and your drivers’ safety.

 Telematics driver safety features

-Here are some telematics features that can help keep your drivers safe:
+Here are some telematics features that can help keep your drivers safe.

 Driver safety scorecard reports

 Many telematics companies offer driver safety scorecards that give fleet managers a better understanding of how their employees are faring on the road.
-Information is important to good management, and telematics solutions provide insight into driver behavior and decision making.
+Information is important to good management and telematics solutions provide insight into driver behavior and decision-making.
 This data can lead to more coaching opportunities on how to improve overall safety.
 Two major uses for driver scorecards are to reduce speeding and to prevent aggressive driving.

 Did You Know?Did you know